-11.3 Procedures for dealing with allegations of child-on-child abuse.
+11.4 Procedures for dealing with allegations of child-on-child abuse.

-- If a pupil makes an allegation of abuse against another pupil: You must record the allegation on CPOMs and tell the DSL, but do not investigate it. - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence. - Our school will refer to local interagency arrangements.
+- When a pupil makes an allegation of abuse against another pupil: - o You must record the allegation on CPOMs and tell the DSL, but do not investigate it. - The DSL will contact the local authority children's social care team and follow its advice, as well as the police when the allegation involves a potential criminal offence. - Our school will refer to local interagency arrangements.

-11.4 Creating a supportive environment in school and minimising the risk of child-on-child abuse.
+11.5 Creating a supportive environment in school and minimising the risk of child-on-child abuse.